brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +-----------+------------+----------------+--------+--------+----------+-----------------------------+
 </pre>

-Let's dive into to the question of why super-1-1 initiated negative disaggregation for all leaves in pod-1.
-The answer can be found in the output of `show spf`.
+The underlying reason for super-1-1 triggering negative disaggregation for all leaf prefixes in pod-1 can be found in the output of `show spf`.
 The output of `show spf` is very long; in the following example we have removed most output except the relevant rows plus some context.